awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

    this stack in CloudFormation once deployed.
    * **AdminEmail:** The email address you wish to setup as the initial user of this Amazon S3 Find and Forget deployment.
-   * **JobDetailsRetentionDays:** (Default: 0) How long job records should remain in the Job table for.
-Use 0 to retain logs indefinitely. **Note:**
-   If the retention setting is changed it will only apply to *new* deletion jobs.
-   Existing deletion jobs will retain the TTL at the time they were ran.
    * **VpcSecurityGroups:** List of security group IDs to apply to Fargate deletion tasks.
 For more information on how to obtain these IDs, see [Obtaining VPC Information](#obtaining-vpc-information)